HyperiumClient/Addon-Workspace/README.md

      */
     @Override
     public void onClose() {
-        // Inform the user that the addon is being closed Hyperium.LOGGER.info("Closing...");
+        // Log that the addon is being closed Hyperium.LOGGER.info("Closing...");
     }